AdobeDocs/app-builder/src/pages/guides/application_state.md

 ## State

-**We are introducing major changes for State**, now hosting our storage service.
-The documentation refers to the new version which is still in **developer preview**. *Documentation for the latest stable version based on CosmosDB is available [here](https://github.com/adobe/aio-lib-state/tree/3.x)*
+*We've just released a [new State version](https://github.com/adobe/aio-lib-state/releases/tag/4.0.0) built on top of our own storage service.
+[Legacy State](https://github.com/adobe/aio-lib-state/tree/3.x) (< v4.0, based on CosmosDB) is still available, but we strongly advise new users to use the latest library version to avoid migrating later.
+We will be sending out migration steps for existing customers soon.*

 ***How is my data stored?***